Home Maps Resources Calendar About

 Using a $150,000 matching grant from Rhode Island Historic Preservation & Heritage Commission and funds netted from its membership drive, Friends of Pomham Rocks Lighthouse was able to accept the bid of Abcore Restoration Company on July 24, 2017 to complete the restoration of the interior of the lighthouse.
 Abcore Restoration was the same contractor that completed the restoration of the exterior back in 2005.
 Work on the interior began in October 2017 and was finished in March 2018.

-As part of the celebration of the lighthouse's 150 birthday in 2021, the fourth-order Fresnel was returned to the island where it will be the centerpiece of the musuem exhibit in the lighthouse.
+As part of the celebration of the lighthouse’s 150 birthday in 2021, the fourth-order Fresnel lens was returned to the island where it became the centerpiece of the musuem exhibit in the lighthouse.

 Keepers: